boulderuphillroller/zksync-era/docs/advanced/how_transaction_works.md

 - Success
 - Failure (but still included in the block, and gas was charged)
 - Rejection - when it fails validation, and cannot be included in the block.
-This last case should (in theory) never happen - as we cannot charge the fee in such scenario, and it opens the possiblity for the DDoS attack.
+This last case should (in theory) never happen - as we cannot charge the fee in such scenario, and it opens the possibility for the DDoS attack.

 [transaction_request_from_bytes]:
   https://github.com/matter-labs/zksync-2-dev/blob/e0820f994982f179c0466cd724a0a327327a501a/core/lib/types/src/transaction_request.rs#L539